-24.(1) Reserve funds established by Council must

-- (a) be established in an expenditure law; and - (b) comply with this section.

-(2) Except as provided in this section, moneys in a reserve fund must be deposited in a separate account and the moneys and interest earned on it must be used only for the purpose for which the reserve fund was established.

-(3) Council may, by expenditure law,

-- (a) transfer moneys in a capital purpose reserve fund to another reserve fund or account, provided that all projects for which the reserve fund was established have been completed; - (b) transfer moneys in a non-capital purpose reserve fund to another reserve fund or account; and

-(c) borrow moneys from a reserve fund where not immediately required, on condition that the First Nation repay the amount borrowed plus interest on that amount at a rate that is at or above the prime lending rate set from time to time by the principal banker to the First Nation, no later than the time when the moneys are needed for the purposes of that reserve fund.

-(4) As an exception to paragraph (3)(c), where the First Nations Financial Management Board has the First Nations Financial Management Board may, acting in the place of Council, borrow moneys from a reserve fund by expenditure law.

-- (a) assumed third-party management of the First Nation's local revenue account, and - (b) determined that moneys must be borrowed from a reserve fund to meet the financial obligations of the First Nation,

-(5) Council must authorize all payments into a reserve fund and all expenditures from a reserve fund in an expenditure law.

-(6) Where moneys in a reserve fund are not immediately required, the tax administrator must invest those moneys in one or more of the following:

-- (a) securities of Canada or of a province; - (b) securities guaranteed for principal and interest by Canada or by a province; - (c) securities of a municipal finance authority or the First Nations Finance Authority; - (d) investments guaranteed by a bank, trust company or credit union; or - (e) deposits in a bank or trust company in Canada or non-equity or membership shares in a credit union.
+- 24.(1) Reserve funds established by Council must - (a) be established in an expenditure law; and - (b) comply with this section. - (2) Except as provided in this section, moneys in a reserve fund must be deposited in a separate account and the moneys and interest earned on it must be used only for the purpose for which the reserve fund was established. - (3) Council may, by expenditure law, - (a) transfer moneys in a capital purpose reserve fund to another reserve fund or account, provided that all projects for which the reserve fund was established have been completed; - (b) transfer moneys in a non-capital purpose reserve fund to another reserve fund or account; and - (c) borrow moneys from a reserve fund where not immediately required, on condition that the First Nation repay the amount borrowed plus interest on that amount at a rate that is at or above the prime lending rate set from time to time by the principal banker to the First Nation, no later than the time when the moneys are needed for the purposes of that reserve fund. - (4) As an exception to paragraph (3)(c), where the FMB has - (a) assumed third-party management of the First Nation's local revenue account, and - (b) determined that moneys must be borrowed from a reserve fund to meet the financial obligations of the First Nation, the FMB may, acting in the place of Council, borrow moneys from a reserve fund by expenditure law. - (5) Council must authorize all payments into a reserve fund and all expenditures from a reserve fund in an expenditure law. - (6) Where moneys in a reserve fund are not immediately required, the tax administrator must invest those moneys in one or more of the following: - (a) securities of Canada or of a province; - (b) securities guaranteed for principal and interest by Canada or by a province; - (c) securities of a municipal finance authority or the First Nations Finance Authority; - (d) investments guaranteed by a bank, trust company or credit union; or - (e) deposits in a bank or trust company in Canada or non-equity or membership shares in a credit union.